You must waterproof wood in the bathroom to prevent it from swelling and rotting. So, how to waterproof wood for bathroom use?

 - Leave the first coat of polyurethane to dry for about 8-24 hours before recoating.
 It’s important the first coat dries well before the second coat.

 - Apply the second coat and leave the surface to dry for 24 hours.

-You can use wood in bathrooms, but you must waterproof the wood.
+You can use wood in bathrooms, but you must waterproof them.
 To waterproof bathroom wood, use polyurethane, Thompson’s water sealer, Tung oil, or any other waterproof or water-resistant sealant.

 Allow the final coating of the sealant to fully dry (cure) before exposing the surface to water.